Accounts Receivable Factoring Services

-CIT’s account receivable factoring includes four services:
+CIT’s accounts receivable factoring includes four services:

 - Credit protection and advice